-Bicycle Emporium is our Bike Course Sponsor, they will be there Saturday and Sunday on and off the course.
+Bicycle Emporium located in Auburn proper is one of our Bike Course Sponsors, they will be there Saturday and Sunday on and off the course.

 Massage Therapy: Pathways to Health – Massage Therapy center where you can get drop-in or short notice appointments.
 Pathways is located on the World’s Toughest Half bike course at mile 47 in tranquil Applegate, CA. As official race sponsor, they will be at the finish line.
 They are happy to extend a special discount to Auburn Triathlon participants.
 (530) 888-6534.

 Locally, journalists from the Auburn Journal, Sacramento Bee and the Gold Country Media network of community newspapers will cover the event.

 Awards to over all winners (non-pro) of each event – 3 deep.